 The second way to do this is by typing the Boolean operator NOT into one of the text boxes.
 This can either be the main search bar or one of the boxes next to the search options.

-The third way is to use the refine search option in the top left-hand corner of the results screen.
-Click on the "AND" to change it to a "NOT" and then type into the text box.
+The third way is to use the refine search option in the top left-hand corner above the filters section of the results screen.
+Click on the "AND" to change it to a "NOT" and then type into the text box to exclude results.

 The fourth way is to use the filters on the left hand side of the results page.
 By selecting any of the refinements, you are given the option to "Refine" or "Exclude" that specific filter.
 Click on "Exclude" and this will exclude that filter/ result.